 TTM: trailing 12 months

-There are currently 14.6 million Invitation Homes shares held short by investors – that's known as Invitation Homes's "short interest".
-This figure is 18.1% up from 12.3 million last month.
+There are currently 10.6 million Invitation Homes shares held short by investors – that's known as Invitation Homes's "short interest".
+This figure is 7% down from 11.4 million last month.

 There are a few different ways that this level of interest in shorting Invitation Homes shares can be evaluated.

 Invitation Homes's "short interest ratio" (SIR) is the quantity of Invitation Homes shares currently shorted divided by the average quantity of Invitation Homes shares traded daily (recently around 3.0 million).
 Invitation Homes's SIR currently stands at 3.5.
 In other words for every 100,000 Invitation Homes shares traded daily on the market, roughly 3500 shares are currently held short.